Front End vs. Back End: What's the Difference?

 Backend Development Tools

 Backend developers use tools as per their development language.
 If you use Java and .NET, you will need tools like Eclipse or Visual Studio.
-But languages like NodeJS need light-weight editors like VS Code.
+But languages like NodeJS need lightweight editors like VS Code.
 Most of the databases nowadays are on the cloud, so the backend engineers need to have cloud computing skills as well.

-A backend engineer should also have knowledge of version control system of git.
+A backend engineer should also have knowledge of the version control system of git.
 Whether you use git or some other tool, you should know most of the commands.
 Backend engineers should also have a fair bit of knowledge of package managers like npm or yarn.
-Nowadays, most projects work through a lot of small packages, created by open-source developers.
+Nowadays, most projects work through a lot of small packages created by open-source developers.
 So, backend engineers use these tools on a regular basis.

 Besides these, the build automation tools of Maven and Gradle are also used by backend engineers on a regular basis.

-For local development, they use the local GUI (Graphical User Interface) version of Oracle, or MongoDB, and other databases.
+For local development, they use the local GUI (Graphical User Interface) version of Oracle, MongoDB, and other databases.
 Backend engineers heavily use Postman because the backend development is done in parallel to front-end development.
 Postman allows you to test APIs with front-end code.

 Here is the list of front end developer vs back end developer Tools.